platformsh/admiral/README.md

 Pull requests that add generally useful functionality may be accepted, but the goal is not to evolve Admiral into a complete application, just most of one.

+## Installation

+Although this application will happily run on Platform.sh as-is, it does not have to.
+It can run anywhere that has access to an SQL database and can issue REST commands against the Platform.sh API, including your local laptop.

+1) Configure database credentials as needed for Symfony.
+Consult the Symfony documentation for how to do so.
+Alternatively, if running on Platform.sh this step is automated and not necessary.
+2) Run Doctrine Migrations to create the database: `php bin/console doctrine:migrations:migrate`.
+3) Set an environment variable for the Platform.sh API key, named `PLATFORMSH_CLI_TOKEN`.
+(If running on Platform.sh, set a Platform.sh variable named `env:PLATFORMSH_CLI_TOKEN`.)
+See the [Platform.sh documentation](https://docs.platform.sh/development/cli/api-tokens.html) for how to create an API key.

+Be aware that all projects created by this tool will be owned by the user associated with the API key.

 ## Architecture

 Admiral incorporates the [Platform.sh PHP Client](https://github.com/platformsh/platformsh-client-php), which is a simple wrapper around the Platform.sh API.
 PHP implementations are encouraged to use that library.
 Other languages may call the API directly or implement a similar library.

+It also includes the [Symfony Bridge](https://github.com/platformsh/symfonyflex-bridge) to streamline running Symfony on Platform.sh.
+If you are not running Admiral on Platform.sh then this library has no effect.

 ### Data model